kavstea/MAD-II-Quizdom/README.md

 # Quizdom-V2
-A Flask + VueJS-based full-stack quiz management system.
+A Flask + VueJS-based quiz management system.
 It introduces new features like exporting results, daily and monthly scheduled reminders, and support for both single and multiple quiz attempts, building on the original functionalities.

 **Grade:**